The Almanac (Menlo Park): Awards and recognition

 In 1995 The Country Almanac of Menlo Park was awarded for general excellence by the California Newspapers Publishers Association.
 The mayor of the City of Menlo Park honored Tom Gibboney, the paper's publisher and editor for 21 years, for multiple accomplishments on his retirement from the paper in 2014.

+In 2024, The Almanac won eight awards from the California News Publishers Association.